elastic/ecs/docs/implementing.md

 A consequence of this is that end users may pick a set of tools that include third parties (not just Elastic's) that conform to ECS.
-Because of this, when thinking about avoiding conflicts, it's important to consider the broader ecosystem, not just "will I conflict with Elastic?".
+Because of this, when thinking about avoiding conflicts, it's important to consider the broader ecosystem of tools used to ingest data into ElasticSearch, not just "will I conflict with Elastic?".

 ### Consequences of a Conflict